-In the many years that UX Academy has been providing affordable, quality UX education we have also produced many successful alumni who have gone on to begin or further their career in UX.
-To illustrate the kind of projects and skills that you will master on our course, we have put together a blog of some of our brightest alumni.
+In the many years that UX Academy has been providing affordable, quality UX courses in london, we have also produced many successful alumni who have gone on to begin or further their career in user experience design.
+To illustrate the kind of projects and skills that you will master on our UX training, we have put together a blog of some of our brightest alumni.
 Scroll down to see what the graduates have been up to since completing their courses and what aspirations they have for the future.

 Prior to joining UX Academy, Tim was a front end developer, that then moved into product design which was more in line with his degree.
 However, Tim started to miss the fast paced environment of digital and wanted to move back into this industry.
 Tim picked UX as he found it interesting and seemed to match his previous experience.

 “A friend and I worked together to improve our CVs and portfolios to meet UX and UI roles, and tried to gain experience within the company we were in, but found it very difficult to move across and gain experience within the UX and UI team.
 As I couldn’t really afford to stop working and pay the high prices of other courses I stumbled across UX Academy.
 The course was a good price and spread over a few weeks to help me go away and do my own research.”

 Whats the most valuable lesson you have learnt at UX Academy?

 “I think the main benefit to me was learning how to best present my work/research as well as learning that I was going in the right direction giving me confidence to keep applying.
 Another big benefit was discussing ideas with other class mates and tutors.”